Back to Blog

 • The cost of power in rural communities is greater because there are fewer people per mile of powerline to share in the cost of service.
 As a cooperative and not-for-profit organization, we keep costs as low as possible and spread expense evenly and fairly across the membership.

 • Weather creates fluctuations in energy usage and revenues collected.
-To protect members and the Co-op from large year-end true-ups, OPALCO implemented a Energy Charge Adjustment in 2019.
-Each month a surcharge (-) or credit (+) is applied to all member bills to true-up the actual cost of power sales.
+To protect members and the Co-op from large year-end true-ups, OPALCO implemented a Energy Charge Adjustment (ECA) in 2019.
+The ECA is an automated monthly recurring true up charge (-) or credit (+) based on OPALCO’s operating margin.

 Find out more: